JoshDavidson0/json-sorter-studio/README.md

 # Welcome to your Lovable project

 ## Project info
-- This project was 100% vibe coded with Gemini, Lovable, and Cursor in order to gain familiarity with ai tools.
+- Gaining familiarity with Gemini, Lovable, Cursor workflow to create a JSON sorting program.

 **URL**: https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID